mcphersonianoliver/mcphersonianoliver.github.io/_pages/about.md

 Welcome to Ian McPherson's Personal Site
 ======
 I am currently a second-year Ph.
 D. student in the Applied Math and Statistics Department at Johns Hopkins University.
 I have the privilege of currently being mentored by [Mauro Maggioni](https://mauromaggioni.duckdns.org/).
+Previously, I obtained my M. Sc. in Mathematics with a concentration in Probability from Tufts University where I spent a majority of my time learning about Analysis and how one might extend these frameworks to discrete settings, namely learning about differential equations on Fractals with [Dr. Kasso Okoudjou](https://sites.tufts.edu/kasso/).
+Even before then, I received my B.A. in Biochemistry and B.A. in Economics at the Occidental College.
+Going back even further feels meaningless, so I'll stop my tracks here.

 As I am still developing my research interests, I find myself gravitating towards using tools from Analysis in order to tackle high-dimensional problems in a computationally feasible manner.
 To box my interests in I am currently most interested High Dimensional Statistics, Model Reduction, Manifold Learning, and Randomized Linear Algebra, albeit at it's core I am entranced with the idea of utilizing controlled randomness in order to accomplish tasks.